T-NOVA/netfloc-demo/README.md

 ## Server app for port mapping and flows setup

-* Location: ```netfloc-demo/src/server.py```
 * For the app to work, a passwordless login is required for: Node2 and Switch from the Control node.
 Plus ***NOPASSWD*** is required for the ***ovs-ofctl*** and the VNF scrips in Node2 and the Switch.
-The VNFs also reqire passwordless access and root priviledges for the scripts, but this is all preconfigured in the VNFs snapsohts.
-* The way to do it:
+The VNFs also reqire passwordless access and root priviledges for the scripts, which for this demo is already preconfigured in the VNFs snapsohts.
+The way to do it:

 ```
 Switch